DOT and ECE 22.06 Motorcycle Helmet Standards Explained

 Standards help identify whether a helmet is built for road-use requirements, but they do not decide which helmet type is right for every rider.
 A full face helmet and a modular helmet can serve different everyday needs.

-Riders who prefer a fixed full face structure may compare the Cyril FF357 and R1-PRO.
+Riders who prefer a fixed full face structure may compare the Cyril Mad Shark and Cyril R1-PRO.
 Riders who want modular convenience and a dual visor setup may consider the Cyril A128.
 The standard information is one part of the decision, while helmet type and daily riding routine are another part.

-A rider who commutes through changing light may value the A128’s inner sun visor.
-A rider who wants a straightforward full face structure may prefer the FF357.
-A rider who wants a sharper full face profile and easier visor handling may look at the R1-PRO.
+A rider who commutes through changing light may value the Cyril A128’s inner sun visor.
+A rider who wants a straightforward full face structure may prefer the Cyril Mad Shark.
+A rider who wants a sharper full face profile and easier visor handling may look at the Cyril R1-PRO.

 What Riders Should Check Before Buying